tdv/redis-cpp/README.md

 ## Pipeline
 [Source code](https://github.com/tdv/redis-cpp/tree/master/examples/pipeline)
 **Description**
-It's more complicated example which demonstrates how to use a pipeline within Redis to reach a better performance.
+It's a more complicated example which demonstrates how to use a pipeline within Redis to reach a better performance.

 ```cpp
 // STD